mohamedrady45/Meem/README.md

 # Meem
-Meem is an online shop that allows users to view &amp; sell their products to other users.
+Meem is an online shop static web page that allows users to view &amp; sell their products to other users.